adlanier/securebank-work-sample/TECHNICAL_REPORT.md

   ...
 });
 ```
-and did not enforce > 0, so any syntactically valid numeric string, including zero, was sent to the fundAccount mutation.
+and did not enforce `> 0`, so any syntactically valid numeric string, including zero, was sent to the fundAccount mutation.

 On the backend, the fundAccount input schema already enforces the amount as z.number().positive().
 So the server correctly rejected zero and negative amounts, but from the user’s perspective this appeared as a generic “failed to fund account” error coming back from the mutation, not as a targeted validation message on the amount field.

 In other words, the Backend already enforced positivity, but the Frontend let bad amounts through, causing validation to fail late and with poor UX.

 ##### Fix Implemented

-I tightened validation inside FundingModal and added a defensive guard in the submit handler.

 1\.
 Enforce “amount > 0” at the form validation level

 The amount field is now registered with a custom validation function that checks the parsed numeric value: